BarnattW/Fallen-Kingdom-Roguelike/README.md

 A small survivors roguelike made with Godot Engine and GDScript.
+There are currently no plans to expand on this project.

 ## Features
 - Simple Combat: Your character automatically attacks enemies, all you have to do is move